 Omnichannel shopping is on the rise, as customers want to choose where they buy their goods and services–and how they receive those items.
 By enabling omnichannel shopping, you can deliver that experience seamlessly.

-Click and collect is one of the most popular omnichannel shopping expectations.
+Buying online and picking up in store is one of the most popular omnichannel shopping expectations.
 To meet this need, give your customers the choice of having their items shipped to their home or picking them up in store.
-They'll appreciate the option that works best for them, and you'll have created a seamless customer experience that'll keep them coming back.
+They'll appreciate the option that works best for them, and you’ll have created a seamless customer experience that’ll keep them coming back.

 3. Offer deals and promotions

-It shouldn't be a surprise that your customers will be looking for Christmas shopping deals.
-Use this time to offer a specific Christmas promotion, and consider some of the following ideas for offers that help you stand out over your competition:
+It shouldn't be a surprise that your customers will be looking for holiday shopping deals.
+Use this time to offer a specific holiday promotion, and consider some of the following ideas for offers that help you stand out over your competition:

 - Buy one get one free deal